ThePixelMixery/modular/README.md

 Additional files:
 - The JSON file in the top of the repository includes the results captured during research.
-- The scripts include the results of live testing
+- The scripts.docx file include the results of live testing
 - Gamification.bib is the reference list for this research study.